 Hello!
-Here’s helpful information about and from the NYC iSchool SLT, which is separate from the PA but has some overlap, as the PA president is an automatic member of the SLT in any school, and there’s a second rep from the PA on the SLT.
+Here’s helpful information about and from the NYC iSchool SLT, which is separate from the PA but has some overlap, as the PA president or her designee is an automatic member of the SLT in any school.

 What is the SLT?

-Another important iSchool body is the School Leadership Team, which is composed of the principal, PA president, teachers union chapter leader, plus elected parents, staff members, and students.
-The SLT meets 8-9 am on the third Thursday of each month, usually at the iSchool, but currently via Zoom.
-(The meeting schedule for 2020-21 is here.)
+Another important iSchool body is the School Leadership Team, which is composed of the principal, PA president or designee, teachers union chapter leader, plus elected parents, staff members, and students.
+The SLT meets 7-8 pm on the third Thursday of each month, currently via Zoom.
+(The meeting calendar and Zoom links for 2021-22 are here.)

 The NYC iSchool School Leadership Team (SLT) is a group of representatives of the staff, administration and parent constituency of the school.
 We meet once a month, and are tasked with: